pcwalton/sprocketnes/README.md

 * The audio requires some measure of real-time operation, which tests Rust's real-time capabilities.

-The controls are as follows:
+The main controls are as follows:

 * A: Z